Consumer edition active

 • Some children with cerebral palsy also have intellectual disability, behavioral problems, difficulty seeing or hearing, and/or seizure disorders.

-• The diagnosis is suspected when children are late learning to walk or developing other motor skills or when a child's muscles are stiff or weak.
+• The diagnosis is suspected when children are late learning to walk or developing other motor skills or when their muscles are stiff or weak.

-• There is no cure for cerebral palsy, but physical, occupational, and speech therapy and sometimes medications and/or surgery can help children achieve their highest potential.
+• There is no cure for cerebral palsy, but physical, occupational, and speech therapies and sometimes medications and/or surgery can help children achieve their highest potential.

 • Most children with cerebral palsy survive into adulthood.

-Cerebral palsy (CP) affects about 2 to 3 of every 1,000 infants, especiallypreterm infants who are less than 28 weeks gestation.
+Cerebral palsy (CP) occurs in about 2 of every 1,000 infants, especially premature infants who are less than 28 weeks gestation and infants who have a low birth weight.

 Did You Know...

-• Cerebral palsy is not a disease but rather a group of related symptoms with many different causes involving malformations in, or damage to, the parts of the brain that control muscle movements.
+• Cerebral palsy is not a specific disease.
+It is a group of related symptoms with many different causes involving malformations in, or damage to, the parts of the brain that control muscle movements.

 Causes of Cerebral Palsy